Human rights in South Africa: Unions

-South Africa has some labour related issues.
+South Africa has some labour-related issues.
 One aspect is the formation of unions.
 In fact, 22% of South African workers are union members.
 In 2012, the Marikana Massacre occurred.
 The Marikana Massacre was the killing of 44 platinum miners who were on strike to earn increased wages.
 78 people were wounded and 259 were arrested.
 One reason for this brutality was that the strike was not protected.
 Additionally, poorly paid farm workers have been striking.
-One example is of the Western Cape Farm worker strike in which the workers were mostly female.
+One example is the Western Cape Farm worker strike, in which the workers were mostly female.
 The strike resulted in 3 deaths, but the workers got a 52% increase in pay.
 This strike was also unprotected.
 There was another platinum mining strike in 2014, but it differed from the 2012 platinum mining strike because it was protected.
 The protection prevented police brutality.
 In fact, this strike lasted for five months.
 Consequently, the world's platinum production decreased by 40% because of the lack of labour.
-The worker's wages did increase as a result but, the workers also suffered losses because of the "no work, no pay" policy in South Africa.
+The worker's wages did increase as a result, but the workers also suffered losses because of the "no work, no pay" policy in South Africa.
 Workers who strike are generally strongly motivated, even with protected strikes, because there is much risk of loss.

 Foreign

 The union membership rate in South Africa is one of the highest in the world.
 Furthermore, the risk of union conflict is a deterrent for foreign companies.
 South Africa is receptive to foreign companies because they create jobs.
 The unemployment rate in South Africa is approximately 30%.
-The government encourages foreign and disadvantaged domestic company partnership by giving benefits to foreign companies.
+The government encourages foreign and disadvantaged domestic company partnerships by giving benefits to foreign companies.
 Also, the South African government requires that businesses with government contracts donate to social programs.
-Also, South Africa has high numbers of migrant workers from rural areas throughout Africa, which gives foreign companies a large labour force to choose from.
+Also, South Africa has a high number of migrant workers from rural areas throughout Africa, which gives foreign companies a large labour force to choose from.

 Historical situation

-The following chart shows South Africa's ratings since 1972 in the Freedom in the World reports, published annually by Freedom House.
+The following chart shows South Africa's ratings in the Freedom in the World reports, published annually by Freedom House, since 1972.
 A rating of 1 is "free"; 7, "not free".